thoas/picfit/README.rst

 Retrieve information about the image.

-Your file will be processed synchronously then you will get these information:
+Your file will be processed synchronously then you will get the following information:

 * **filename** - Filename of your processed file
 * **path** - Relative path of your processed file